 Of course, all foods last for a shorter period of time if they are not stored properly.
 But remember that most proteins, usually have a sell by date and not a use by date or expiration date.
 Because of this distinction, you may safely use it for a short period after the sell by date has lapsed.

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your chicken has gone bad.
-Some common traits of bad chicken are a dull, slimy flesh and sour smell.
+Some common traits of bad chicken are a dull, slimy flesh and a sour smell.

-There are, of course, certain health risks associated with spoiled chicken, so always remember to practice food safety and enjoy your chicken prior to the eat by date.
+There are, of course, certain health risks associated with spoiled foods so always remember to practice food safety and enjoy your foods before their shelf life has expired!

-How to store chicken to extend its shelf life?
+How to store Chicken to extend its shelf life?

+You can help chicken keep fresh longer by storing it in your refrigerator immediately after use.
 Once prepared, chicken should be stored in a tightly closed container to keep out moisture and other contaminants.

 For a long-term option, you can freeze your chicken while preserving its taste if you use a freezer safe container.
 If frozen in this way raw chicken can be stored for up to 2 years without losing any quality in taste or texture.